Feature #1248

 Thoughts?

-Updated by Anchi Cheng about 13 years ago
+Updated by Anchi Cheng over 13 years ago

 As I will only be a user on this.
 I would use anything that Christopher install.
 I do prefer one doc api for all languages.
 If the main difficulty is configuration for deoxygen, and it can parse the code by itself later, at least it doesn't need to be done every time.
 Is the parsing format very different between the two?